coursera/programming-assignments-demo/custom-graders/README.md

 ```

 ### Next Steps
-##### - Test your grader Coursera sandbox.
+##### - Test your grader in Coursera's grading sandbox.
 Refer to the programming assignments documentation for more details.
 ##### - After testing graders thoroughly, graders can be linked to programming assignments in the course.

 #### Common bugs/issues: